ReTrack: Data Unlearning in Diffusion Models through Redirecting the Denoising Trajectory: METHODOLOGY

-Finally, to prevent the model from focusing solely on the regions around samples in the unlearning set \(A_u\) and catastrophically forgetting elsewhere, we introduce the vanilla fine-tuning loss function as a regularizer to avoiding over-forgetting of remaining set \(A_r\).
-The final loss function of our ReTrack method is designed as an interpolation between the unlearning loss term and the regularization term:
+Finally, due to the finite capacity of practical networks, fine-tuning only in regions around the unlearning set \(A_u\) can cause catastrophic forgetting elsewhere.
+To mitigate this issue, we introduce the vanilla fine-tuning loss as a regularizer to avoid over-forgetting on the remaining set \(A_r\).
+The final loss of our ReTrack method is formulated as an interpolation between the unlearning term and the regularization term:

-where \(\lambda\in[0,1]\) is a hyperparameter controlling the strength of unlearning.
-The complete fine-tuning process is shown in Algorithm \ref{alg:knn}.
+where \(\lambda \in [0,1]\) is a hyperparameter that controls the strength of unlearning.
+The complete fine-tuning process, implemented with stochastic gradient descent, is shown in Algorithm \ref{alg:knn}.
+Since the unlearning set \(A_u\) and the remaining set \(A_r\) are fixed throughout fine-tuning, the \(k\)-nearest neighbors can be computed once in advance and stored, and there is no need to recompute at each iteration.
+Moreover, although the unlearning term sums over \(k\) neighbors, these terms share the same network prediction \(\boldsymbol{\epsilon}_{\boldsymbol{\theta}}\), and thus require only a single function evaluation.
+As a result, the overall computational cost of our method remains comparable to that of prior methods.

-\section{Experiments}
+\section{EXPERIMENTS}